 *This is not a sponsored Blog Post

-*The Poppet Patch Internal Team members are not professionals in any subject relating to Lifestyle or Parenting.
+*The Poppet Patch Internal Team members are simply South African parenting bloggers and are not professionals in any subject relating to Lifestyle or Parenting.
 For all subjects such as Early Childhood Development, Nutrition and any other topic they rely on external expert advice, then they combine it with their personal journey and share.

 *English is not the First Language of the Author.